The Walking Dead: Episode 1 – A New Day.

-Finding those pills for Larry has been a little on the back burner, hopefully he’ll understand given recent events…and Lilly does seem the reasonable sort?
-A distraction will be required and with “Dorky” Doug’s helpful assistance.
-Lee must grab the pharmacy keys to complete chapter six but this won’t be easy for him by any means.
+Finding those pills for Larry has been on the back burner, hopefully he’ll understand given recent events… and Lilly does seem the reasonable sort.
+A distraction will be required, and with ‘Dorky’ Doug’s helpful assistance, Lee must grab the pharmacy keys to complete chapter six – this won’t be easy for him by any means.

 Chapter 7: Doug or Carley.

-These final store scenes judder and hang a little I noticed.
-As the onslaught of walkers overwhelm another death for Lee quickly approaches, Carley & Doug are caught and as I fail to save either my penultimate thoughts are for Clem – who buggers off to safety without a word, damn!… She never even looked back!
-Another tough choice to be made here and that decision will play into the next episode for sure.
-As Lee helps the others make their escape Larry thanks him for the heart pills.
+As an onslaught of walkers threatens to overwhelm, these final store scenes judder and hang a little I noticed.
+Another death for Lee quickly approaches, Carley & Doug are caught by the walkers, as I fail to save either my penultimate thoughts are for Clem – who quickly disappears to safety without a word, damn… she never even looked back!
+Another tough choice is made here and a decision that will play into the next episode.
+As Lee helps the others make their escape Larry thanks him for finding those heart pills.

 Chapter Eight: Safe… Mostly.

-Back at the Motor Inn Glenn has to leave for Atlanta and Lee bids him farewell.
-As we leave the survivors for now chapter eight concludes with a preview of episode two’s “Starved For Help” giving a friendly nod to the TV show’s “Next Time on The Walking Dead” closer.
-This is a nice touch from Telltale.
+Back at the Motor Inn, Glenn has to leave for Atlanta and Lee bids him farewell.
+As we leave the survivors, chapter eight concludes with a preview of episode two’s “Starved For Help” and gives a friendly nod to the TV show’s ‘Next Time on The Walking Dead’ teasers, a nice touch from Telltale.

-Third play-through: You bastard Lee!!! – Without mercy & Alt QTE choices.
+Third play-through: You bastard Lee!!! (without mercy & alternate QTE choices).

-I tested my third play-through using a Turtle Beach PX21 headset and have to say adopted a higher appreciation for the sound work, in all aspects.
-Voice, incidental and background immediately gave more depth and I caught many subtle details I’d missed previously.
+I tested my third play-through using a Turtle Beach PX21 headset and adopted a higher appreciation for the sound work.
+Immediately offering me more depth within all aspects (voice, incidental and background) I caught many subtle details I’d missed previously.

-The only real criticisms to level are minor.
-Delays between QTE, on-screen action and cutscence transitions.
-Some chapters suffer more than others and it’s obviously noticeable in seven as the game fumbles around with a busy final store sequence.
-During the “rescue” of Irene at the Motor Inn there’s a fair amount of pause as the game auto saves heavily outside of cutscenes, here I found waiting a little frustrating.
+The only real criticisms to level are minor, delays between QTE, on-screen action and cutscence transitions.
+Some chapters suffer more than others, obviously more noticeable in seven as the game fumbles around with a busy final store sequence.
+During the ‘rescue’ of Irene at the Motor Inn there’s a fair amount of pause as the game auto saves heavily outside of cutscenes, here I found waiting a little frustrating.
 I also ran into an odd voice glitch in the last chapter, Kenny speaking to Lee minus the sound.

-Stylistically bringing to mind “A Scanner Darkly” I quickly shook that off and found a really enjoyable single player title.
-I adored the “red tint – panic hue” that presents itself during dangerous times, it scared the hell out of me.
+Stylistically bringing to mind ‘A Scanner Darkly’ I quickly shook that off and found a really enjoyable single player title.
+I adored the ‘red tint panic hue’ that presents itself during dangerous times, it scared the hell out of me.
 You’ve heard this described as a two hour game, that’s a little conservative.
-I absolutely encourage you to replay using all three available save slots, with differing event choices, and conversations.
+I absolutely encourage replay and to use all three available save slots with differing event choices and conversational options.

 Final thoughts?
-Telltale has given us a wonderfully structured and beautifully paced opener for the series.
-A sublime point and click drama with praise indeed for the believably immersive character expressions.
+Telltale have given us a wonderfully structured and beautifully paced opener to the series.
+A sublime ‘point and click’ drama with praise indeed for believable and emotive character expressions.
 I’m blown away by just how much of an effort Telltale enthuses us with beneath the surface.
-Compound that with an appreciation of Charlie Adlard’s graphical style, a story to engage us, and a talented voice cast alongside leads Melissa Hutchinson and Dave Fennoy.
-Season pasess please!
+Compound that with an appreciation of Charlie Adlard’s graphical style, a story to engage us, and a talented voice cast alongside leads Melissa Hutchinson and Dave Fennoy… PSN season pass please!